-16. Publication of rulings - 16.1 Irrespective of the outcome of a matter it is the policy of the Panel and the Takeovers Appeal Committee to publish their rulings, and the reasons for those rulings on the SFC's website, as soon as reasonably practicable, so that their activities may be understood by the public.
-This includes a ruling of the Panel involving a finding of breach or breaches of the Codes which is pending appeal to the Takeovers Appeal Committee.
-However, in matters where the ruling is price sensitive or otherwise subject to confidentiality considerations of a commercial nature the Panel and the Takeovers Appeal Committee (as the case may be) may, in its absolute discretion, agree to delay the publication of the ruling. - 16.2 In a private hearing parties or persons appearing before the Panel or the Takeovers Appeal Committee must not make any announcement of a ruling before the public announcement by the Panel or the Takeovers Appeal Committee.
-Such parties or persons may comment on the ruling but no announcement by any of them may contain any information about the meeting, or make any reference to the text of the ruling or the reasons for it in terms other than those used in the public announcement issued by the Panel or the Takeovers Appeal Committee. - 16.3 Subject to confidentiality considerations of a commercial nature such as price sensitive information, it is the policy of the Executive to publish an announcement when it initiates proceedings before the Panel under section 12.1 of this Introduction and to publish its important rulings and interpretations of the Codes, and the reasons for them, so that its activities may be understood by the public.
-There may be announcements of rulings in specific matters where the rulings are considered to have general application, or statements of policy which may take the form of Practice Notes setting out in greater detail the Executive's practice and interpretation of the Codes.
-Int-24 July 2018
+16. Publication of rulings

+- 16.1 Subject to confidentiality considerations, it is the policy of the Panel and the Takeovers Appeal Committee to publish their rulings, and the reasons for those rulings, so that their activities may be understood by the public.
+All rulings will normally be given to the parties as soon as possible following the conclusion of a meeting.
+Rulings suitable for publication will then be reconstituted as written announcements and will be published as promptly as possible.
+In cases where the ruling is price sensitive, the announcement of the ruling will normally be published shortly after the conclusion of the meeting and a further announcement giving the reasons for the ruling will be published as soon as practicable thereafter. - 16.2 None of the parties or persons appearing before the Panel or the Takeovers Appeal Committee shall make any announcement of a ruling before the public announcement by the Panel or the Takeovers Appeal Committee.
+Such parties or persons may comment on the ruling but no announcement by any of them may contain any information about the meeting, or make any reference to the text of the ruling or the reasons for it in terms other than those used in the public announcement issued by the Panel or the Takeovers Appeal Committee.

+16.3 Subject to confidentiality considerations, it is the policy of the Executive to publish its important rulings and interpretations of the Codes, and the reasons for them, so that its activities may be understood by the public.
+There may be announcements of rulings in specific cases where the rulings are considered to have general application, or statements of policy which may take the form of Practice Notes setting out in greater detail the Executive's practice and interpretation of the Codes.

-17. Co-operation with other authorities 17.1 Information given to the Executive, the Panel or the Takeovers Appeal Committee will be treated in the strictest confidence.
-Because of the overriding importance of maintaining a fair market and curbing improper activities. this information is made available to the SFC subject to the SFC's own obligations of confidentiality laid down by the Securities and Futures Ordinance (Cap.
+17. Co-operation with other authorities

+17.1 Information given to the Executive, the Panel or the Takeovers Appeal Committee will be treated in the strictest confidence.
+Because of the overriding importance of maintaining a fair market and curbing improper activities, this information is made available to the SFC subject to the SFC's own obligations of confidentiality laid down by the Securities and Futures Ordinance (Cap.
 571).
 Subject to those obligations, the SFC may from time to time give information received by it to other regulatory authorities, so that they can discharge their own duties.
 Conversely, the Executive may from time to time receive information from other regulatory bodies which is relevant to a matter then current.
 Co-operation with other regulatory authorities is regarded as an important part of the Executive's and the SFC's functions.

-18. Review by SFC 18.1 As a matter of general policy, the SFC will not normally review or otherwise involve itself in a ruling of the Panel or the Takeovers Appeal Committee.
-19. Financial institution recovery and resolution 19.1 Pursuant to section 153(7) of the Financial Institutions (Resolution) Ordinance (Cap.
-628), all persons are exempt from any obligation arising in relation to the relevant listed entity (as defined in section 149 of that Ordinance) under the Codes where a stabilization option mentioned in section 33(2)(d) (bail-in) of that Ordinance has been applied to the listed entity or its group company (as defined in section 2(1) of that Ordinance) and the bail-in of which is ongoing.
+18. Review by SFC

+18.1 As a matter of general policy, the SFC will not normally review or otherwise involve itself in a ruling of the Panel or the Takeovers Appeal Committee.

-This page is intended to be blank Int-26 July 2018
+2. Definitions

+DEFINITIONS

 Acquisition of voting rights: Acquisition of voting rights includes the exercise of control or direction over voting rights other than by way of a revocable proxy given for no or nominal consideration for the purpose of one meeting of shareholders only.

-Acting in concert: Persons acting in concert comprise persons who, pursuant to an agreement or understanding (whether formal or informal), actively cooperate to obtain or consolidate "control" (as defined below) of a company through the acquisition by any of them of voting rights of the company.
-Without prejudice to the general application of this definition, persons falling within each of the following classes will be presumed to be acting in concert with others in the same class unless the contrary is established:- - a company, its parent, its subsidiaries, its fellow subsidiaries, associated companies of any of the foregoing, and companies of which such companies are associated companies; - (2) a company with any directors (together with their close relatives, related trusts and companies controlled# by any of the directors, their close relatives or related trusts) of it or of its parent: - (3) a company with any of its pension funds, provident funds and employee share schemes; Note: Class (3) does not apply to an employee benefit trust.
-The Executive will apply Note 20 to Rule 26.1 to determine whether the directors and shareholders of a company are acting in concert with the trustees of an employee benefit trust of the same company.
-July 2018 Def-1
+Acting in concert: Persons acting in concert comprise persons who, pursuant to an agreement or understanding (whether formal or informal), actively co-operate to obtain or consolidate "control" (as defined below) of a company through the acquisition by any of them of voting rights of the company.

+Without prejudice to the general application of this definition, persons falling within each of the following classes will be presumed to be acting in concert with others in the same class unless the contrary is established:-